dbo99/csdvr----calsimII-data-vis-in-r/README.md

 - as needed/time allows save/generalize your working plots in `plotexportscripts` folder to add to collection of templates
 - currently assumes all scenarios are under same climate scenario (tied to wyt.csv - adjustment needed to accomodate more -- for any water  year type functions - other functions still applicable as is if multiple climate scenarios used)
 - default plot size is widescreen to exactly fit `.pptx`.
 To change, search and replace all (from Ctrl-F) `width = 13.333, height = 7.5`, to desired dimensions, eg `width = 10, height = 6` , same with desired filetype, eg `.jpg`, `.pdf`, `.html`)
+- Accepts either CalSimII or CalSim 3.0 output, but set up currently for CalSimII's time range only

   Access CalSim benchmark studies: